weilin9999/WeiLin-Comfyui-Tools/README_EN.md

 > 9. Fixed the case where the input field record height had a low probability of triggering the height to be very low
 >
 > 10. The lower left corner of the window will prompt for updates when a new version of the plugin is available
 >
+> 11. New node function: automatic random Tag, set the template can be used, each node's random template is different and can be customized
+>
+> 12. Modified the Lora manager, added the function of displaying all secondary directories, and changed the height problem of the directory bar
+>

 <details>